GLEAM® Instruction in the Classroom

 Classroom Environment and Routines

 In the last blog, we introduced a question for educators to consider when planning: “How can I show up as an educator during this lesson to build a community of learners?”
-Indeed, a major feature of GLEAM instruction is that students experience learning each day as part of a welcoming, affirming community.
-GLEAM instruction means that students have genuine relationships with their teachers, echoing what Zaretta Hammond has termed “learning partnerships,” which involve “building trust with students across differences so that the teacher is able to create a social-emotional partnership for deeper learning.”
-Students and teachers partner in an equitable, humanistic relationship.
+Indeed, a significant feature of GLEAM instruction is that students experience learning each day as part of a welcoming, affirming community.
+GLEAM instruction fosters genuine relationships between students and their teachers, echoing what Zaretta Hammond has termed “learning partnerships,” which requires “building trust with students across differences so that the teacher can create an authentic partnership for deeper learning.”
+Students and teachers partner in a collaborative, genuine relationship.

 Higher-Order Thinking

 Cognitively demanding tasks anchor GLEAM instruction.
-Students are given opportunities to read and write about complex texts and to solve multistep problems in mathematics.
-Here are some thoughts on what this looks like (and doesn’t look like) in practice:
+Students have opportunities to read and write about complex texts and solve multistep mathematics problems.
+Here are some thoughts on what this looks like and doesn’t look like in practice.

 Connecting To Reality

-Finally, in a GLEAM classroom, students are also given opportunities to connect their learning to meaningful social challenges and inequities.
-As Dr. Gloria Ladson-Billings wrote in “Yes, But How Do We Do It,” “I am not talking about teachers pushing their own agendas to the detriment of student learning.
-Rather, the task here is to help students use the various skills they learn to better understand and critique their social position and context.”
-And so it is with GLEAM.
-Students learn to answer text-dependent questions, and apply this to interrogate grade-appropriate complex texts about issues facing their local community and the world.
-Students learn to model with equations and statistics, and then apply these skills to understand, analyze, and critique the forces that pollute, discriminate, or perpetuate injustice in our world.
+Finally, in a classroom centered around GLEAM instruction, students have opportunities to connect their learning to meaningful social challenges.
+In “Yes, But How Do We Do It?”
+Dr. Gloria Ladson-Billings writes, “The task here is to help students use the various skills they learn to better understand and critique their social position and context.”
+With GLEAM instruction, students learn to answer text-dependent questions and apply this to interrogate grade-appropriate complex texts about issues facing their local community and the world.
+Students learn to model with equations and statistics and then use these skills to understand, analyze, and critique.

 Bringing It All To Life

-We’ve now explored the mindsets, planning practices, and classroom actions that embody the idea of GLEAM instruction.
-We believe that instruction characterized in the ways we have described holds the promise of disrupting racism in K-12 schools.
-In contrast to instruction that is narrowly focused on low-level skills acquisition, in the absence of connection and community, GLEAM instruction can rehumanize teaching and learning to unlock the potential of all students, especially those from systemically and historically marginalized communities.
-Consider taking these actions to help bring GLEAM instruction to life in your school or classroom:
+We’ve now explored the mindsets, planning practices, and classroom actions that embody GLEAM instruction.
+In contrast to instruction that is narrowly focused on low-level skills acquisition and in the absence of connection and community, GLEAM instruction can rehumanize teaching and learning to unlock the potential of all students.

 • Maintain high levels of cognitive challenge for all students.
 Give all students a chance to grapple with grade-level texts and tasks, with supports as necessary.

 • Develop your own critical consciousness.
-Investigate inequities at the local, national, and global levels, and consider the role they could play in the course of instruction.
+Investigate local, national, and global issues and consider their potential role in instruction.

 In the Classroom